altruios/namshubettulpa/contributions_coding.md

     - choose your own adventure in the open source community
       - hooked up to be able to change source while running, should work no back end code changes
       - sounds like not a single source, but series of containers for each user.

+### general clean up

+1: refactor to make it look nicer